 - Trail Adopters sign trail registers to account for their safe return to camp each night.

 - Trail Adopters submit their work reports to Gatehouse Attendants upon departure or mail them directly to the Trail Specialist(s).
 There will also be a digital copy of the work report available for submission.
 The Trail Specialist(s) keeps a file for each Trail Adopter and their adopted trail section(s) to document progress on trail sections and for detailed, updated trail condition reports.

-- To deter excessive vehicle traffic and ensure that other Trail Stewards will have parking at park facilities, individuals may have up to a party of four to help on a section of trail, and should make plans to arrive in one vehicle.
+- Volunteers each receive a copy of the BSP Trail Standards that are relevant to their expectations as a Trail Adopter.
+This will serve as their guideline to reference to when out on the trail, in addition to the training day.
+To deter excessive vehicle traffic and ensure that other Trail Adopters will have parking at park facilities, individuals may have up to a party of four to help on a section of trail, and should make plans to arrive in one vehicle.
 Outing clubs and other larger groups should carpool or optimize their transportation by traveling by van or other large capacity vehicles.